ZonMw enables all stakeholders to reach well-informed choices by making new insights available via open access platforms.

 Open Access aims to make publicly funded research accessible online to everybody.
 Open Access publications are more easily found, are cited more often and have a greater reach.
 This applies to both perusal and reuse, without further financial and/or legal thresholds.
 In addition, this publication must be findable via a generally accessible medium (the internet).
 Journals that publish according to Open Access standards have no subscription or purchase costs.
 That means that the results of publicly funded research are accessible for a wider public.
 In this manner, ZonMw wants publications to be not just immediately accessible for researchers, but also for clinicians and patients.
 It is also important that the publications are rapidly read and shared by professionals from industry and civil society organisations.
 Therefore Open Access helps science to advance and encourages knowledge exchange between disciplines and between science and society.

 ZonMw Open Access policy

 ZonMw requires researchers to make all publications resulting from scientific research, that is wholly or partially subsidised by ZonMw, available via Open Access.
 For more information about the ZonMw Open Access policy, the different Open Access routes, the conditions and possibilities, we refer you to the ZonMw Open Access policy

 Many national and international developments have taken place in the area of Open Access.
 In mid-2019, ZonMw decided to support Plan S. Plan S has been compiled by cOAlition S, a collaboration of international funding bodies that aims to achieve 100% Open Access.
-We draw your attention to the fact that Plan S will be implemented with effect from 1 January 2021, which will mean a refining of the ZonMw Open Access policy.
+We draw your attention to the fact that Plan S is implemented with effect from 1 January 2021, which means a refining of the ZonMw Open Access policy.
 You can find more information about this in the aforementioned document ZonMw Open Access policy.

 How does Open Access benefit you as a researcher?